ahoffer/fox-kisses/README.md

 ## Data Science
 Before there was *big data* there was just *data*.
 Big Data is just data that can’t fit into the memory of one computer.
 In practice, you do the same things to big data as you to do data.

 To be a real a data scientist you _should_ know about statistical distributions, hypothesis testing, linear regression, and design-of-experiments.
-T

-The advent of machine learning has significally lowered the barrier to data science.
-Even if you _should_ know about one-tailed t-tests and the poisson distribution, you don't _have to_ to know.
+The advent of machine learning has significantly lowered the barrier to data science.
+Even if you _should_ know about one-tailed t-tests and the Poisson distribution, you don't _have to_ to know.

 1. Get data
 1. Explore data
 1. _Munge_ and Partition the data
-1. Train (machine learing)
+1. Train (machine learning)
 1. Predict (machine learning)
 1. Evaluate
 1. Profit!